ejcasper/Final_Project/Offensive_Procedure/RedTeam.md

 These ports allow for network file sharing.
 Also allow the potential of a possible reverse shell via Metasploit.

-_TODO: Fill out the list below.
-Include severity, and CVE numbers, if possible._

 The following vulnerabilities were identified on each target:

 ### Target 1
 #### WP Scan
 - By knowing that Raven Security is running Wordpress I ran a wpscan to enumerate the version and its users.
 By gaining this information I could see if their version of word press is vulnerable to attacks as well as gain user information.